atsid/permissive/documents/ServiceMapping.md

 ### Add Member to Team **(deprecated)**

+This method will add a member to the team.
+The authenticated user must have admin permissions for the team.
+This method is deprecated, and will not be in the next major release of the Github API.

 * Github API - https://developer.github.com/v3/orgs/teams/#add-team-member
 * Github URL - PUT /teams/:id/members/:username
 * node-github API - http://mikedeboer.github.io/node-github/#orgs.prototype.addTeamMember